YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

         ]
 ```

-We're going to need a new package for this step:
+We're going to need a new package:

 ```js
 ...